astronomer/docs/astro/deployment-settings.md

 :::cli

-These documents focuses on configuring Deployments through the Cloud UI.
+These documents focuses on configuring Deployments through the Astro UI.
 To configure Deployments as code using the Astro CLI, see [Manage Deployments as code](manage-deployments-as-code.md).

 :::